tututou/ColonyCounter/Front-End/README.md

 # Installing the front end

-1. From the command line, make sure you have bower installed by running the command `npm install -g bower`
+1. Once you've installed NodeJS (see above), from the command line, make sure you have bower installed by running the command `npm install -g bower`.
+You might need to use `sudo` for this to work.
 2. With bower installed, navigate to the `Front-End/` directory of the project using the `cd` command.
 For example, `cd /Users/YourName/ColonyCounter/Front-End/`
 3. Before going any further, we need a global installation of GulpJS, which is used as a build tool for the front end.
 Run the `npm install -g gulp` command.
+You might need to use `sudo` for this to work.
 4. Now that you're inside the `Front-End` directory, we must install the necessary dependencies.
 Run `npm install && bower install` within this directory.
+You might need to use `sudo` for this to work.
 5. Run `gulp` from within the directory to launch a webserver and view the front end.
 Congrats, you're all set up!

-# A note on GulpJS and the `build/` directory.

-Anything that exists within the `Front-End/build/` directory should be considered temporary.
-When you use GulpJS, it is constantly copying files from the `Front-End/` root and deleting or overwriting what's the `build/` directory, which is where our application is served from.
-This means that you should be careful to not accidentally start working on any files in this directory, as they'll likely be deleted by GulpJS!
+Note again, you might need to use `sudo` for this to work.

 # GulpJS as a build tool